jundalisay/sp/content/en/research/sarkar/katha/chapter-18e.md

 time.After some time he laughed in great delight telling us, “All this is the play of Giridhar Gopala (Krsna)”, meaning Baba.

 He told us that on each of these occasions, he had also the feeling that his own body would not last and the thought of death had been strong in his mind.
 When Baba had given Bindeshwariji the gift of new life after the February DMC in Bhagalpur, Baba had said that He had given a portion of His own pranah and mind to him.
 It was, therefore, but natural that where the source from which he got his life was itself drying up, his condition would be the same.
 As on all these three occasions Baba kept me vocal and determined, all the disciple brothers were happy with me.

 Shri Pranayji who had been with me at the time of the first incident on the 22nd March 1955 was also very happy, but he said, "You have asked for the boon for a very long time, will not Baba have difficulty in retaining the body for such a long time?”

+{{< r a="Nagina" >}}
-I said, "Dear brother, nothing had been premeditated or prepared in advance.
+Dear brother, nothing had been premeditated or prepared in advance.
 The situation was such that there was no time for thought or preparation.
 I mentioned fifty years on the spur of the moment, but this must also have happened according to Baba’s wish.
 All that I wanted was that Baba should continue to live.
 Whatever has happened, I am happy that Baba will retain His body for a long time now.”
+{{< /r >}}

 Baba was looking weak during His walk that evening, and was walking very slowly.

-When I enquired about His health, He said, "It will take some time before complete adjustment takes place between the body and the pranah.”
+When I enquired about His health, He said

+"It will take some time before complete adjustment takes place between the body and the pranah.”

 As on every other day, Baba walked up to the field, took some rest on the grave and then returned.

 After two days, I met the manager of the ashram and I talked with him about Baba's health.
 He also agreed with me that Baba had become very weak and we should so plan that He may regain His full health as soon as possible.
 I insisted that if He permits, I shall arrange the supply of fruits that I may regularly send to Baba's residence.
 He permitted me.
 I then, enquired that if permitted I may take milk and fruit juice to Baba's office at lunchtime.
 He agreed on this also.

 Next day, I went to Monghyr and whatever juicy and other good fruits I could get, I brought them in a basket.
 As I returned, I was informed that the manager was searching for me.

 Meanwhile, a senior brother disciple came to me and he called me aside and told me that I should not take fruits to Baba's residence.
 He also said that when the manager talked about your fruit to Baba, while they were in office, Baba was very angry.
 If you take the fruit Baba will be very much annoyed.

 I listened silently for some time, but: I did not agree with this.

+{{< r a="Nagina" >}}
-I said "Dear brother, I have brought these fruits for Baba alone and I would certainly like to take them to Him.
+Dear brother, I have brought these fruits for Baba alone and I would certainly like to take them to Him.
 It is up to Him to accept them or not.
 I shall not return them to the shop.
 It will be very kind of you if you also accompany me."
+{{< /r >}}

 But my brother disciple was not at all ready to accompany me.
 He was quite scared.
 Looking at him, I also felt worried for some time, but then it came to my mind that how others can make use of something which has come for Baba.
 I, therefore,strengthened my resolve and in the evening before Baba left for His walk, I was there at His residence with the basket of fruits.
 I left the basket in the car and instructed the driver that when I call you, you should bring this basket up to the door of Baba's house and hand it over to me.

 After waiting for some time Baba Himself opened the door.
-But unlike other days he did not sit on the chair, but said instead, "Let us go for a walk".
+But unlike other days he did not sit on the chair, but said instead:

+"Let us go for a walk".

+{{< r a="Nagina" >}}
-I said, "Let me do my pranam, Baba, kindly sit down".
+Let me do my pranam, Baba, kindly sit down.
+{{< /r >}}

 Baba said, "Let us go, you can do the pranam in the field".

 I insisted on doing the pranam there and requested Baba to sit down for some time.
 Baba sat down and I did my pranam and Baba blessed me as usual and then I hurried to the door and standing at the door called the driver.
 He was already prepared and very soon he brought the basket and handed it over to me.
 I brought it in and asked Baba as to where should I place it?

 Baba said in an angry tone, "Why have you brought it here?"

+{{< r a="Nagina" >}}
-I said, "Baba now I have brought it.
+Baba now I have brought it.
 Kindly let me know where to place it?
+{{< /r >}}

 As the basket was heavy it began to slip from my hands and again I asked as to where I could put it.
 The basket again began to slip from my hands.

-Baba then smilingly said "Put it on the bench in the side room."
+Baba then smilingly said:

+"Put it on the bench in the side room."

 I placed it as directed.
+Then Baba said:

-Then Baba said, "Why did you bring these fruits without my permission?"
+"Why did you bring these fruits without my permission?"

 I confessed to my mistake.
 Baba then did not say anything.
 I asked Baba, Would you like to sit in the car which was standing outside".